Suchergebnisse:

 The Edmund A. Walsh School of Foreign Service was founded in 1919 as the first school of international affairs in the United States.
 It offers a range of undergraduate and graduate programs in Washington, D.C., and through Georgetown's campus in Doha, Qatar.

-The Edmund A. Walsh School of Foreign Service (SFS) is the school of international relations at Georgetown University in Washington, D.C.
-It is consistently ranked among the world's leading international affairs schools, granting degrees at both undergraduate and graduate levels.
+The Edmund A. Walsh School of Foreign Service ( SFS) is the school of international relations at Georgetown University in Washington, D.C.
+It grants degrees at both undergraduate and graduate levels.

 - Urban